Pinnacle Group is committed to opposing modern slavery in all its forms and preventing it by whatever means we can.

 In addition to our Modern Slavery Policy, some of the policies and procedures of particular note are our Supplier’s Code of Conduct, Equal Opportunities, Equality, Diversity and Inclusion, Recruitment and Selection, Grievance, Harassment and Discrimination, and Whistleblowing.
 These are all easily available on our intranet and upon request.

-Our staff, customers and suppliers are encouraged to report any concerns or suspicions they have that any unlawful conduct, including slavery or human trafficking, is taking place at work.
+Our staff, customers and suppliers are actively encouraged to report any concerns or suspicions they have that any unlawful conduct, including slavery or human trafficking, is taking place at work.
 For our staff, we have introduced a dedicated and confidential Report a Concern link on our intranet to facilitate this.

-We also promote the Modern Slavery Helpline 0800 0121 700 (https://www.modernslaveryhelpline.org/), where individuals can report any suspicious activity or seek help and advice in confidence.
+We also promote the Modern Slavery Helpline 0800 0121 700 (www.modernslaveryhelpline.org/), where individuals can report any suspicious activity or seek help and advice in confidence.

 In an effort to combat the hidden nature of modern slavery and boost awareness of the signs, we now display posters and infographics created by the UK Home Office (part of the ‘Modern slavery is closer than you think’ briefing documents) in company offices, site depots and customer facing notice boards.
 Our regular internal communications provide links to a UK Home Office short film and other relevant information to further educate the business.
 Looking ahead, we will continue to broaden the accessibility of our resources such as providing information in different languages.